ajoshiusc/auto_resection_mask/README.md

 ![image](https://github.com/ajoshiusc/auto_resection_mask/assets/15238551/09d32830-3ae0-4eaa-935e-22e280905dc6)

+# Standalone binary (Windows, Linux and Mac)
+ - Standalone binaries for this module are available for this module: [Windows](https://neuroimage.usc.edu/bst/getupdate.php?d=bst_resection_labeling_win.zip), [Linux](https://neuroimage.usc.edu/bst/getupdate.php?d=bst_resection_labeling_linux.zip), [Mac](https://neuroimage.usc.edu/bst/getupdate.php?d=bst_resection_labeling_mac.zip).
+ - Unzip the binary file and download data from the exapmple dataset link above (or use your own data). <br>
+   Usage: `./resection_labeling "preop_mri" "postop_mri"`
+ - You can also build the binaries in your system from scratch.
+Please refer to the `BUILD_INSTRUCTIONS.md` for the detailed process.

 # Usage

 ## Running the code
+* NVIDIA GPU (for CUDA) is recommended however it can run on CPU as well.
+* Please open `main_automask.ipynb` as a jupyter notebook, correct paths of our input pre-op and post-op MRIs and run the code.
 * Assume as input, you have `preop.nii.gz` (pre-op MRI), and `post-op.nii.gz` (post-op MRI with resection).
 Open Python code `main_auto_resection_mask.py` in vscode.
 * Correct the paths of the `auto_resection_module`, as well as paths to `preop.nii.gz` and `post-op.nii.gz`.
 Add the path to the BrainSuite installation folder.
 * Run the notebook.